secnonsense/h.py/README.md

 note - if only a url is specified the default will be to return just the reponse body

-./h.py -o www.site.com
+./h.py -f www.site.com

-Use the -o option to save the response body to a file called "output"
+Use the -f option to save the response body to a file called "output"

 ./h.py -xr https://www.google.com

 http:// or https:// prefixes are supported, https:// negates the need for the -s switch for ssl support

+./h.py -p 127.0.0.1:8080 www.site.com

+Use the -p option to specify a proxy with port number.
+This feature only works with http at this time

 By default the script uses an ie11 user-agent, if you want to specify other agents use: